Sano's slam helps Twins sweep DH from Indians | Devdiscourse

 The five-run outburst allowed Brusdar Graterol (1-0) to pick up his first career victory.
 The 21-year-old struck out three in two scoreless innings.
 The Indians answered Rosario's 29th homer of the season with two runs of their own in the first inning, as Carlos Santana plated Francisco Lindor with an RBI single before Luplow worked a five-pitch walk with the bases full.

-Cruz trimmed its deficit back to one in the sixth inning by golfing an 0-1 curveball from Carlos Carrasco over the wall in left field.
+Cruz trimmed the Twins' deficit back to one in the sixth inning by golfing an 0-2 curveball from Carlos Carrasco over the wall in left field.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)